bitovi/academy/src/advanced-typescript/advanced-typescript.md

 ## Next Steps

-✏️ Head over to the [first lesson](advanced-typescript/typing-systems.html) and strengthen the way you think about Typescript's typing systems.
+✏️ Head over to the [first lesson](advanced-typescript/typing-systems.html) and strengthen the way you think about TypeScript’s typing systems.